Kotlin/kotlin-jupyter/readme.md

 `jupyter-notebook`

-and the create a new notebook with `kotlin` kernel.
+and then create a new notebook with `kotlin` kernel.

 ## Additional libraries

-Additional jars could be added to the REPL using `-cp=` parameter in `argv` list in the installed `kernel.json` file.
+In addition to using resolving annotations, jars could be added directly to the REPL using `-cp=` parameter in `argv` list in the installed `kernel.json` file.
 Standard classpath format is used. *(Please make sure to use only absolute paths in the `kernel.json` file.)*

 ## Debugging